LinFlo-Net: A two-stage deep learning method to generate simulation ready meshes of the heart: Methods

 To address the issue of collapsing volumes, we introduce a physics-based loss function derived from the kinematics of continuous media.
 Consider a mesh vertex located at $x(t)$ where $t$ is the time-like parameter of integration.
 We can take $t \in [0,1]$ without loss of generality with $x(0)$ being the initial location of the mesh vertex and $x(1)$ being the location of the vertex after integration along the flow vector field $v$.
 Let $V(0)$ and $V(1)$ represent the volume of a small neighborhood around $x$ in the initial and final states.
 Since the flow vector field transforms the entire space, it also transforms the volume $V(0)$ to $V(1)$.
 A standard result in continuum mechanics (see chapter 3 in \cite{abeyaratne1998continuum}) relates the rate of change of $V$ to the divergence of the flow vector field,

 Integrating this quantity from time $t = 0$ to 1 we get,

-Suppose the flow vector field $v$ is such that a region with finite initial volume $V_0$ collapses to an infinitesimally small volume $V_1$ (i.e. $V_1 << V_0$) then the quantity in eq. \ref{eq:volume-loss} evaluates to a large value.
-We call eq. \ref{eq:volume-loss} the volume loss and demonstrate that including this quantity during training helps to prevent surfaces separated by a small distance from collapsing into each other.
-Equation \ref{eq:volume-loss} needs to be integrated along the trajectory of every mesh vertex for which this loss is applied.
+Suppose the flow vector field $v$ is such that a region with finite initial volume $V_0$ collapses to an infinitesimally small volume $V_1$ (i.e. $V_1 << V_0$) then $L_{vol}$ evaluates to a large value.
+We call $L_{vol}$ the volume loss and demonstrate that including this quantity during training helps to prevent surfaces separated by a small distance from collapsing into each other. $L_{vol}$ is computed by computing the integral in the above equation along the trajectory of every mesh vertex for which this loss is applied.
 Even though $v$ is taken to be a stationary vector field (i.e. it is not time-dependent), for a given mesh vertex $\mathrm{div}(v)$ varies along its integration trajectory.
 We compute $\mathrm{div}(v)$ using a central finite-difference scheme in the image space.
-Subsequently, we simultaneously integrate the positions and accumulate the integral in eq. \ref{eq:volume-loss} for all mesh vertices to which this loss is applied.
-Note that the exponential in eq. \ref{eq:volume-loss} can cause this loss and its associated gradients to blow up which could cause instability in training.
-We found gradient clipping to be a simple strategy to ensure stable training.
+Subsequently, we simultaneously integrate the positions and accumulate the above integral for all mesh vertices to which this loss is applied.

+Note that the exponential term in the above equation can cause this loss and its associated gradients to blow up which could cause instability in training.
+To avoid this, we clip the upper bound of the integral point-wise prior to computing the exponential.
+The equation below is our final expression for the Volume Loss,

+This simple strategy resulted in stable training in our experiments.
+Alternatively, gradient clipping available in machine learning libraries such as PyTorch may be directly employed.